 Yes, the 99% is a real statistic, too.
 (4) Don’t believe me?
 You might believe Jon M. Taylor, MBA, Ph.D, working with the Consumer Awareness Institute on behalf of the Federal Trade Commission.

 Let’s spin this around the other way: only 1% of all participants who sign up for an MLM will earn a profit over the lifetime of their business with that company.

 The main reason why a lot of people fail when using these MLM businesses models may have to do with a lack of structure or true support.

 These companies promise to provide this to you.
 Even if you have a mentor who promises to help you learn the ropes and develop yourself as an entrepreneur, they are just there to give you enough of a carrot on a stick to push you forward and put more money in their wallet.

 Why would you want to put all of that hard work into something that doesn’t benefit you in any way?
 You don’t have to give up the part-time or full-time work from home life that you’ve built, but you can do so many other things that make a lot more money.

-This is one of the main problems I’ve had with MLMs over the years, yet because of the trendiness of the products, these companies still exist and prey upon their recruits.
-Even though the Federal Trade Commission does their best to shut down these sketchy practices, they find loopholes and continue to misrepresent themselves as a good business opportunity.
+This is one of the main problems I’ve had with MLMs over the years.
+Yet because of the trendiness of the products, these companies still exist and prey upon their recruits.
+Even though the Federal Trade Commission does its best to shut down these sketchy practices, they find loopholes and continue to misrepresent themselves as a good business opportunity.

 WHY I Quit the Top MLM Companies and HOW I'm Earning More Than Ever